ipolyzos/mtc-repo-backend-prod/README.md

-# mtc-repo-backend-prod
+# This prod python repository is for backend developers.

-python Code for MTC
+The repository is last updated by Ioannis Polyzos.